Digital Millennium Copyright Violations

 Below are additional links to information about Peer-to-Peer File Sharing, Copyright Law and the DMCA.

-For additional questions, please contact Sara Kellogg in the Dean of Students Office at 294-1020.
+For additional questions, please contact Joel Hochstein in the Office of Student Conduct.